jwieder/S3-Filer-Mailer/README.md

 ### Updates
 There are a few things that need to be done to tidy this up.
 Pull requests that address these or other issues I haven't thought of are welcome.
 Here are the major issues:

+* The logging is incorrect - label elements do not match with their values (so the PID gets put where the hostname should be, etc)
 * Accept command line arguments, ex. bucket, log file, help menu, reassign configuration and log file paths, etc.
 * Implement error-handling.
 * Accept regex pattern identification for file notifications in addition to or as an alternative to file dates.